032 – Mindfulness calligraphy with Rie Takeda

 Sumi-e

 Rie also performs sumi-e (ink painting or ink flow), which is also written in two kanji characters: sumi (sumi ink) and e (painting or picture).
-She shares that she gets naturally created ink from fine woods -- normally high-quality inks, because these offer detailed brush movements.
+She gets naturally created ink from fine woods -- normally high-quality inks, because these offer detailed brush movements.
 Sumi-e comes in black, grayish black, and reddish black -- there’s a subtle color difference in tone.

 Learning shodo

 Rie learned shodo from her grandmother, a distinguished Gayu calligrapher.
 Gayu is one of the many shodo calligraphy schools in Japan.
 Her grandmother had a unique way of teaching her the techniques by using pictograms of Kanji characters, rather than kanji strokes and techniques.
-Rie learned the process of how the kanji tree was created by using a picture of a tree, and that made it easier and fun for Rie to learn.
+Rie learned the process of how the kanji tree was created by using a picture of a tree, and that made it easier and fun for her to learn.

 Rie’s works

-Nick happened to stumble across Rie’s work in the book Ikigai: Giving Every Day Meaning and Joy by Yukari Mitsuhashi, where Rie did the book cover and illustrations.
-Rie shares that the publisher approached her upon seeing her exhibitions in London and some of her calligraphy works she posted on the internet.
+Rie did the book cover and illustrations in the book Ikigai: Giving Every Day Meaning and Joy by Yukari Mitsuhashi.
+The publisher approached her upon seeing her exhibitions in London and some of her calligraphy works she posted on the internet.
 Aside from that, Rie also did some design work for a samurai game, has done pajama collections, and even performed body art.
-She shares that she loves the process of doing collaborative projects because it gives her new input and stimulation, and she makes use of her artistic skills to come up with unique ideas.

 Mindfulness calligraphy